frreri/CharacterInfo/README.md

     MYSQL_PASSWORD = 'pass'
     MYSQL_DATABASE = 'db'
 ```
+Before running the application, create the required database tables by running create_tables.py

-Right now the application does not contain database table creation and therefore depend on the existance of needed tables.
+Right now the application does not contain database table creation for some of its features.
-I will change all database communication to SQLAlchemy in the near future and fix that.
+I will change all database communication to SQLAlchemy in the near future which will fix that.

 User accounts and logged in features are in the works.